kieuloanhoang/hello-word/README.md

 # hello-word
 Hello guys,
+Call me Min.
+I am working about ERP-M3.
 I am here to want learn a seriously way about Java although I am working about Java now.
 But I do not learn by the truth way.
 I don't want to lazy anymore.
-I am working about ERP-M3.
+How can I start now?
+Please let me know.
+Thank you